urosjarc/jetbrains/README.md

-#jetbrains
+#PRO.Intellij
-Settings for all JetBrain IDE-s
+Settings for all Intellij IDE-s

 ##Requirements
 Command: